cgrivera/ai-safety-challenge/TanksWorldData.md

 The TanksWorld environment is a simulated 5v5 tank battle.
 The objective is to control a team of 5 tanks against an enemy team, and to destroy the enemy team while minimizing damage to your own team or neutral tanks.
 There are 2 neutral tanks that roam the battlefield but do not shoot.

 Unlike many single-player games for AI, the 5v5 nature of TanksWorld means it is acutally a 10-player game.
 The AI Arena can be used to interface with the game such that it is abstracted to 10 single-player agents.
 This allows off-the-shelf single-player algorithms to be applied to this challenge.
 Alternatively, groups of tank data (i.e. all data for one team) could be sent to a single AI agent.
-For an example of this type of setup, please see: https://gitlab.jhuapl.edu/staleew1/ai-arena-v5/tree/master/examples/touchdown_multi_agent
+For an example of this type of setup.

 Note that this is advanced usage and will require an understanding of the AI Arena multi-agent interface, which is slightly different than an OpenAI Gym interface.